Frequently Asked Questions about

 If I’m teaching in a classroom, do each of my students need a book?

-No, you merely need the teacher’s edition(s) for whichever lists you’re teaching.
-The student pages are on the CD.
-You select the assignments you want to give your students, print them out from the CD, and you’re good to go.
+No, you merely need the Teacher’s Answer Key for whichever lists you’re teaching.
+The student pages are on the CD or digital file, which you get free with your book.
+You select the assignments you want to give your students, print them out from the CD or digital file, and you’re good to go.

 Each teacher will need his/her own copy of the appropriate level(s).
 A school would need to provide the appropriate book(s) for each teacher rather than ordering one and sharing it among the staff.